opcoach/genModelAddon/README.md

 genModelAddon
 =============

-An EMF addon to generate a source structure to separate the model generated code from the overriden code
+An EMF addon to create the sources and folders so as to separate the EMF generated model code and the overridden code

+<a href="http://opcoach.github.io/genModelAddon/"><strong>Go to the home page of the project</strong></a>